Bayesian Nonparametric Kernel-Learning: Inference

 \section{Inference}

 We propose a MCMC based solution for inferring the parameters of the mixture of Gaussian distribution that defines $\rho(\omega)$.
 This includes finding the component assignment vector $Z$ and the mean and covariance $\mu_k$ and $\Sigma_k$ for each component.
-We will also sample the random frequencies $\W$ while marginalizing other parameters including $\pi$ and $\beta$.
-The sampling equations for $Z,\ \mu_k,\ \Sigma_k$ remain the same for both regression and classification and will differ only when sampling $\W$.
-We will first describe the part of the solution which is common to both regression and classification, and then describe how to get parameters specific to the two tasks.
+We will also sample the random frequencies $\W$ while marginalizing other parameters including $\pi$ and $\beta$ whenever possible.
+We will first describe the sampling equations for $Z,\ \mu_k,\ \Sigma_k$, which remain the same for both regression and classification.
+Afterwards we describe inference for $\W$ which depends on the specific application.

-We want to sample from $p(Z,\mu,\Sigma,W | X,Y,\mathit{rest})$, where $\mathit{rest}$ are all the hyper-parameter of our model while other parameters including $\beta$ and $\pi$ have been integrated out.
-We use Gibbs sampling and sample each variable at a time given all other variable.
+We want to sample from $p(Z,\mu,\Sigma,W | X,Y,\mathrm{rest})$, where $\mathrm{rest}$ are all the hyper-parameter of our model while other parameters including $\beta$ and $\pi$ have been integrated out.
+We use Gibbs sampling and sample each variable at a time given all other variables.